edamame-course/2015-tutorials/draft/josh/2015-06-running_blast_from_command_line.md

 ```

 ## Download the databases
 Now, we can't run BLAST without downloading the databases.
 Let's start by doing a BLAST of some sequences from an environmental sequencing project (not telling you from what yet).
 For this you'll need the nt db.
 This, like a lot of NCBI databases is huge, so I don't suggest putting this on your laptop unless you have a lot of room.
 It's best on a larger computer (HPCC, Amazon machine, that you have access to).
 I wouldn't install this database unless you know you have room on your computer.
+Let's download small part of database for tutorial.

 Use curl to retrieve them: